According to the CBSE Syllabus 2023-24, this chapter has been renamed as ‘From a Kingdom to an Empire’.

-Large empire-different parts ruled differently-area around Pataliputra under the direct control of the emperor-officials were appointed to collect taxes from farmers, herders, craftspersons and traders (lived in villages and towns in the area)-also punished those who disobeyed the ruler’s orders-officials were given salaries-Messengers went to and fro-spies kept a watch on the officials- the emperor supervised them all, with the help of members of the royal family and senior ministers-other areas or provinces- ruled from a provincial capital such as Taxila or Ujjain-some amount of control from Pataliputra, and royal princes were often sent as governors, local customs and rules were probably followed-were vast areas between these centres-Mauryas tried to control roads and rivers important for transport-collect whatever resources were available as tax and tribute.
+Large empires in different parts were ruled differently.
+The area around Pataliputra was under the direct control of the emperor.
+Officials were appointed to collect taxes from farmers, herders, crafts persons and traders (who lived in villages and towns in the area).
+They also punished those who disobeyed the ruler’s orders.
+Messengers went to and fro.
+Also, spies kept a watch on the officials.
+The emperor supervised them all with the help of members of the royal family and senior ministers.
+Other areas or provinces were ruled from a provincial capital, such as Taxila or Ujjain, with some amount of control from Pataliputra, and royal princes were often sent as governors.
+Local customs and rules were probably followed, and there were vast areas between these centres.
+Mauryas tried to control roads and rivers important for transport.
+They collected whatever resources were available as tax and tribute.

-Unlike taxes, collected on a regular basis, tribute was collected as and when it was possible from people who gave a variety of things, more or less willingly.
+Unlike taxes collected on a regular basis, tribute was collected as and when it was possible from people who gave a variety of things, more or less willingly.

-Ashoka, a unique ruler
+Ashoka, a Unique Ruler

-Ashoka’s war in Kalinga
+Ashoka’s War in Kalinga

-What was Ashoka’s dhamma?
+What Was Ashoka’s Dhamma?

 Ashoka’s dhamma did not involve the worship of a god or the performance of a sacrifice.
 Ashoka had a duty to instruct his subjects and was also inspired by the teachings of the Buddha.
 A number of problems troubled him.
-People in the empire followed different religions- led to conflict- Animals were sacrificed-Slaves and servants were ill treated-quarrels in families and amongst neighbours-Ashoka’s duty to solve these problems-appointed officials, known as the dhamma mahamatta-went from place to place teaching people about dhamma- got his messages inscribed on rocks and pillars- instructed his officials to read his message to those who could not read it themselves- sent messengers to spread ideas about dhamma to other lands, such as Syria, Egypt, Greece and Sri Lanka-built roads, dug wells, and built rest houses- arranged for medical treatment for both human beings and animals.
+People in the empire followed different religions, which led to conflict.
+Animals were sacrificed, slaves and servants were ill-treated, and quarrels in families and amongst neighbours existed.
+Ashoka’s duty was to solve these problems.
+He appointed officials, known as the dhamma mahamatta, who went from place to place, teaching people about dhamma.
+His messages were inscribed on rocks and pillars.
+He instructed his officials to read his message to those who could not read it themselves.
+He also sent messengers to spread ideas about dhamma to other lands, such as Syria, Egypt, Greece and Sri Lanka.
+He built roads, dug wells and built rest houses and arranged for medical treatment for both human beings and animals.